jspaaks/2022-ieee/README.md

 **Note for Windows users only**

 This tutorial makes extensive use of the command line.
-If you're on Windows, we recommend you install "Git Bash" from the "Git for Windows" package.
-You can download it from here: https://gitforwindows.org/.
-Git Bash will allow you to run terminal emulator commands just like you would on Linux/Mac systems.
-Additionally, all the tools we'll be using in this tutorial are installable via the third-party package manager for Windows named [Chocolatey](https://chocolatey.org/) or `choco` for short.
-You can install `choco` following the instructions from https://community.chocolatey.org/courses/installation/installing?method=installing-chocolatey#cmd.
+If you're on Windows, you should be able to work through all the materials using the Windows Command Prompt.
+If you're familiar with the Windows Subsystem for Linux (WSL) that should also work.
+Additionally, some tools we'll be using in this tutorial are installable via the third-party package manager for Windows named [Chocolatey](https://chocolatey.org/) or `choco` for short.
+You can install `choco` following the instructions from https://community.chocolatey.org/courses/installation/installing#cmd.
 The dropdown list at the top of that page also offers alternative ways of installing `choco`.

 **Action required (&#9733;)**